-It’s no secret we have been in a very competitive candidate market for the past couple of years.
+It's no secret it has been difficult to target candidates in the competitive marketing for the past couple of years.
 So how do you make your company stand out with such a high demand for talent.
 Where can you find these superstars and what will make them choose your organization over others vying for their attention.

 To help develop a competitive advantage lets dig deeper into some key areas we call: